 Zero Trust security consists of three main principles:

 Under the Zero Trust model, we assume that there are attackers both inside and outside our organizational perimeter, therefore no users should be automatically trusted.
-Zero Trust verifies every single user’s access.
+Zero Trust verifies every single user’s access for complete data security access control.

 While users are routinely accessing company data as part of their job function, the principle of least-privilege ensures that users are given only as much access as they need to perform their role effectively.
 On “a need to know” basis.
 This minimizes each users’ exposure to sensitive data.
 If a breach happens, Zero Trust limits the scope of the incident and gives time for security teams to respond and mitigate the attack.

 Continuous monitoring and least privilege access cannot be achieved without complete automation around these processes.
-Zero Trust embraces the full adoption of automated security processes to achieve least privilege access, and continuously monitor and verify every single data access by every single user - both inside and outside the organization.
+Zero Trust embraces the full adoption of automated security processes to achieve least privilege access, and continuously monitor every user interacting with critical data - both inside and outside the organization.

 The most widely adopted use case of the Zero Trust security model is securing remote access, or Zero Trust Network Access (ZTNA).
 This product category eliminates the need for a legacy VPN and embraces the Zero Trust principles to verify any remote access to corporate networks through network and device micro-segmentation and access control.